How to Get Into Colby College: Acceptance Rate & Strategies

 - A look at the demographics of current Colby College undergraduates

-- The percent of accepted students that attend the Colby College (yield rate)
+- The percentage of accepted students that attend Colby College (yield rate)

 - Tips for applying to Colby College